small summer squash (generally one per serving)

 fresh mint (generally 1-2 stems of mint per serving)

-Using careful knife skill, a mandoline or other gadget, cut
+Using careful knife skills, a mandoline or other gadget, cut

 into very thin slices.
 Heat a large skillet on a high flame.
 Add